marchaesen/vcxsrv/mesalib/src/vulkan/screenshot-layer/README.rst

-A Vulkan layer to display information about the running application using an overlay.
+A Vulkan layer to take efficient screenshots to reduce performance loss in Vulkan applications.

 Building
 ========

-The overlay layer will be built if :code:`screenshot` is passed as a :code:`vulkan-layers` argument.
+The screenshot layer will be built if :code:`screenshot` is passed as a :code:`vulkan-layers` argument.
 For example:

 .. code-block:: sh